 Does this mean I am going to be kicked out of school?

 Expulsion from the university only occurs if a student is found responsible for the most serious violations of the Standards of Conduct.
 Once you go through the student conduct process, if you are found responsible, you will be issued sanctions that are appropriate and proportional to the violations you were involved in.
-During your informational meeting, the Director of Student Conduct will discuss the range of sanctions with you and answer any questions you have about them.
+During your informational meeting, the Assistant Dean of Community Living will discuss the range of sanctions with you and answer any questions you have about them.

 Do I need to call a lawyer?